Looking to enjoy your backyard late into the night? Here are five of the best gas fire pits to keep you warm, even if the weather can’t.

 The Outland table is also noticeably larger than the TACKLIFE table fire pit reviewed earlier, so it’s a better choice if you want more space to put things on.

 The warranty on this table is 1 year, which is standard for table fire pits.
-After the 2-year warranty of the TACKLIFE table though, 1 year is kind of underwhelming.
+However, after seeing the 2-year warranty of the TACKLIFE table, the 1-year warranty seems a bit underwhelming.

 - Perfect addition of functionality and style for your backyard patio fire pits.
 This stunning...